metrics-rs/metrics/README.md

 # contributing

 We're always looking for users who have thoughts on how to make metrics better, or users with interesting use cases.
-Of course, we're also happy to accept code contrbutions for outstanding feature requests! 😀
+Of course, we're also happy to accept code contributions for outstanding feature requests! 😀

 We'd love to chat about any of the above, or anything else, really!
 You can find us over on [Gitter](https://gitter.im/metrics-rs/community).